jerber/fastgql/docs/docs/tutorial/more_advanced.md

 # Advanced Tutorial

+!!! tip
+    I am still working on the docs.
+Feel free to DM me on Twitter if you have questions or feedback.

 The reason I built **FastGQL** was to address the `n+1` problem I had with other frameworks.

 Consider this working example using [`EdgeDB`](https://edgedb.com) as the database: